BSSeeker/BSseeker2/README.md

           -o OUTFILE, --output-prefix=OUTFILE
                                 The output prefix to create ATCGmap and wiggle files [INFILE]
-          --wig=OUTFILE         The output .wig file [INFILE.wig]
+          --sorted              Specify when the input bam file is already sorted, the sorting step will be skipped [Default: False] --wig=OUTFILE         The output .wig file [INFILE.wig]
           --CGmap=OUTFILE       The output .CGmap file [INFILE.CGmap]
           --ATCGmap=OUTFILE     The output .ATCGmap file [INFILE.ATCGmap]
           -x, --rm-SX           Removed reads with tag 'XS:i:1', which would be considered as not fully converted by bisulfite treatment [Default: False]
+          --rm-CCGG             Removed sites located in CCGG, avoiding the bias introduced by artificial DNA methylation status
+                                'XS:i:1', which would be considered as not fully converted by bisulfite treatment [Default: False]
+          --rm-overlap          Removed one mate if two mates are overlapped, for paired-end data [Default: False]
           --txt                 Show CGmap and ATCGmap in .gz [Default: False] -r READ_NO, --read-no=READ_NO
                                 The least number of reads covering one site to be shown in wig file [Default: 1]
           -v, --version         show version of BS-Seeker2

 ####Example :